Secondary modern school: Origins

-The tripartite system of streaming children of presumed different intellectual ability into different schools has its origin in the interwar period.
-Three levels of secondary school emerged in England and Wales: academic grammar schools for pupils deemed likely to go on to study at university; central schools which provided artisan and trade training, as well as domestic skills for girls; and secondary schools which provided a basic secondary education.
+The tripartite system of streaming children of presumed different intellectual ability into different secondary schools has its origin in the interwar period influenced by the recommendations of the Hadow report of 1926.
+Three levels of secondary school emerged in England and Wales: academic grammar schools (some with the new name county school) for the top tier of pupils deemed likely to study at university or enter a profession; central schools which provided artisan and trade training, as well as domestic skills for girls; and some other secondary schools which provided a basic secondary education.
+Prior to 1944 however the majority (80%) attended only elementary school prior to leaving at 14.

-Educational practice in the 1940s developed this system so that children were tested and streamed into the renamed grammar, technical and secondary modern schools at the age of eleven.
+As recommended by the Spens Report of 1938 and Norwood Report of 1943, educational practice in the 1940s developed this system so that children were tested and streamed into the renamed grammar, technical and secondary modern schools at the age of eleven.
 In practice, few technical schools were created, and most technical and central schools, such as Frank Montgomery School in Kent, became secondary modern schools.
 As a result, the tripartite system was in effect a bipartite system in which children who passed the eleven-plus examination were sent to grammar schools and those who failed the test went to secondary modern schools.

+It was envisaged that the secondary modern would 'provide a series of courses for children of widely differing ability, aptitude and social background.
+It has to cater for the needs of intelligent boys and girls, for those with a marked practical bent, as well as for the special problem of the backward children'.
+At a secondary modern school there was a core curriculum of 'English (or English and Welsh), mathematics, history, geography and science.
+In addition pupils might receive training in a wide range of practical skills.
+'Rural science, auto-engineering, pre-apprenticeship, practical crafts, and electrical science' were mentioned in a 1956 parliamentary debate.

-At a secondary modern school, pupils would receive training in a wide range of simple, practical skills.
-The purpose of this education was to mainly focus on training in basic subjects, such as arithmetic, mechanical skills such as woodworking and domestic skills, such as cookery.
-In an age before the advent of the National Curriculum, the specific subjects taught were chosen by the individual schools, but the curriculum at the Frank Montgomery School in Kent was stated as including "practical education, such as cookery, laundry, gardening, woodwork, metalwork and practical geography".
+There was a focus on training in basic subjects, such as arithmetic, mechanical skills such as woodworking and domestic skills, such as cookery.
+In an age before the advent of the National Curriculum, the specific subjects taught were chosen by the individual schools, but the curriculum at the Frank Montgomery School in Kent (at its opening in 1935 as a central school) was stated as including "practical education, such as cookery, laundry, gardening, woodwork, metalwork and practical geography".

-The first secondary moderns were created by converting about three thousand elementary schools, as well as central schools, which previously had offered a continuation of primary education to the age of 14, into separate institutions.
+The first secondary moderns were created by converting about 1,200 elementary schools, as well as central schools, which previously had offered a continuation of primary education to the age of 14, into separate institutions.
 Many more were built between the end of World War II and 1965, in an effort to provide universal secondary education.

-Until the raising of statutory school leaving age in 1972, pupils could leave school at 15, at the end of the fourth form (year 10).
-This left a demotivated rump of 14–15-year-olds who did not want to be there, and had no intention of taking a school-leaving exam at 16.
+In 1956 there were 3,500 such schools.